adafruit/Adafruit_Protomatter/README.md

 * One or more 32-bit GPIO PORTs with atomic (single-cycle, not read-modify-write) bitmask SET and CLEAR registers.
 A bitmask TOGGLE register, if present, may improve performance but is NOT required.
-* Tolerate 8-bit or word-aligned 16-bit accesses within the 32-bit PORT
-  registers (e.g. writing just one of four bytes, rather than the whole 32 bits).
-The library does not use any unaligned accesses (i.e. the "middle word" of a 32-bit register), even if a device tolerates such.
+* There may be performance or storage benefits if the architecture tolerates 8-bit or word-aligned 16-bit accesses within the 32-bit PORT registers (e.g. writing just one of four bytes, rather than the whole 32 bits), but this is NOT required.
+The library does not use any unaligned accesses (i.e. "middle word" of a 32-bit register), even if a device allows such.

 # Software Components